 When should you outsource your warehouse?

 What are the advantages of outsourcing your warehouse?
-And when should you consider outsourcing rather than run your warehouse yourself?
+And when should you outsource your warehouse rather than run your it yourself?
 Fredrik Krysén gives you the answers here.

 According to Fredrik Krysén the biggest advantage of an outsourced warehouse is that it allows for companies to focus on their core business in a greater degree, because they do not have to spend time managing warehouse and transport.